andrewsunglaekim/wdi_dc5_instructors/w03/projects/personal_finance.md

 ## Bonus

 * Allow filtering by date
-* Support tracking multiple accounts, which have many transactions (a given transaction only belongs to one account)
+* Support tracking multiple accounts (i.e. checking / savings), which have many transactions (a given transaction only belongs to one account)
 * Other ideas you think would be useful!